pulp/pulpcore/docs/components.rst

 -----------------

-Pulp can produce OpenTelemetry data, like the number of requests, active connections and latency response for `pulp-api` using OpenTelemetry.
+Pulp can produce OpenTelemetry data, like the number of requests, active connections and latency response for `pulp-api` and `pulp-content` using OpenTelemetry.
 You can read more about `OpenTelemetry here <https://opentelemetry.io>`_.

 If you are using `Pulp in One Container <https://pulpproject.org/pulp-in-one-container/>`_ or `Pulp Operator